tbwebb22/farcaster-scraper/README.md

 To fetch all casts text from bankless channel:
 `
-node src/index.js fetch --channelId="bankless" --likeThreshold=5 --limit=10000
+node src/index.js fetch --channelId="bankless" --likeThreshold=5 --limit=100
 `

 To tokenize the casts text for bankless:
 `
 npm run tokenize bankless
+`

+To normalize the casts for bankless:
+`
+npm run normalize bankless
 `